ayroblu/render-count/README.md

 5. Does it rerender when local state is changed on another component
   - No

+Note that the store component takes a children prop, so you can memoise to stop the unnecessary state change that forces every child to update

 Notes
 -----
 Double rendering caused by "Strict Mode" component